-After entering the command, it will ask you to confirm adding repository, hit Enter and the repository will be added.
+After entering the command, it will ask you to confirm adding the repository.
+Hit Enter, and the repository will be added.

-After adding repository, you also need to refresh the package index to get update your local package database.
+After adding the repository, you must refresh the package index to update your local package database.

 You can do that with apt update command:

 It will give output like the one below.
 Here, you can easily find your added Wine repository.